nelloreward/pkl/README.md

 ## Arbitrary-length analogs to de Bruijn sequences

 This repo contains software for constructing arbitrary-length analogs to de Bruijn sequences, which we call $P^{(K)}_L$-sequences.
-It accompanies our [CPM 2022](http://www.stringology.org/event/CPM2022/) paper [*Arbitrary-length analogs to de Bruijn sequences*](https://drops.dagstuhl.de/opus/volltexte/2022/16136/).
-Watch the talk [here](https://youtu.be/DWqCtDCjpBY).
+It accompanies our [CPM 2022](http://www.stringology.org/event/CPM2022/) paper [*Arbitrary-length analogs to de Bruijn sequences*](https://drops.dagstuhl.de/opus/volltexte/2022/16136/) introducing them.
+Watch Abhi's talk [here](https://youtu.be/DWqCtDCjpBY).

+## Accessible introduction & code in C

+[Joe Sawada](http://www.socs.uoguelph.ca/~sawada/), an expert in combinatorial generation, maintains [debruijnsequence.org](debruijnsequence.org), a superlative resource on de Bruijn sequence and universal cycle construction.
+Check out [http://debruijnsequence.org/db/cutdown](http://debruijnsequence.org/db/cutdown) for an accessible introduction to $P^{(K)}_L$-sequences and other cut-down de Bruijn sequences as well as a performant implementation of our algorithm in C.

 ## Minor errors in publication